Egor4ik325/anyberry/README.md

 - remove berry button on the berry page
 - shopping cart page
 - clear shopping cart on the cart page

+#### Orders

+When users press "Order" on the shopping cart page they creating a new order from all berries in the cart.

+- POST `/cart/` will make an order
+- GET `/orders/` will return user's orders

 ### Project goals